 There are 3 big shifts in design:

-- Using the underlying object store as a source of truth for all committed data.
+Using the underlying object store as a source of truth for all committed data.
 We do this by storing commits as RocksDB SSTable files, where each commit is a “snapshot” of a given repository, split across multiple SSTable files that could be reused across commits.
 Expose metadata operations as part of the OpenAPI gateway to allow other client types (e.g., Hadoop FileSystem) except for the S3 gateway interface

-- Removal of PostgreSQL as a dependency: scaling it for very high throughput while keeping it predictable in performance for different loads and access patterns has a very high operational cost.
+- Easier scalability: Scaling RDBMS for very high throughput while keeping it predictable in performance for different loads and access patterns has a very high operational cost.

 This release will mark the completion of project “lakeFS on the Rocks”